 - Manage your stress.
 Stress weakens our immune systems and makes us more vulnerable to viruses.
 Research shows that people coping with a stressful situation have double the risk of becoming ill.
 Meditation and exercise can reduce stress by 40-50%.

 - Stay hydrated.
 Water helps flush impurities out of our system.
 Experts recommend drinking 8 glasses a day.

 - Don’t bother with Vitamin C or Echinacea.
-Studies have shown that neither have any effect on the cold viruses.
+Studies have shown that neither have any effect on cold viruses.